Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

 ## 9:00–10:30: [Getting to know your OS](getting_to_know.md)

-Windows and Mac users will split into breakout groups to maximize time.
-Differences will be discussed, but emphasis lies with the individual’s OS.
-How does your OS both facilitate and inhibit your work now; how might that change?
+Windows and Mac users will split into breakout groups so that participants can focus on how to work in their specific environments.
+How does your OS both facilitate and inhibit your work now, and how might that change?

 Time | Topic | Type
 ---- | ---- | ----